Edited by: Jessica Merritt

 If your vehicle’s windshield has been damaged, you will need a new SENTRI tag (which is placed in the windshield upon approval so it can be seen as you enter the border checkpoint).
 You can get one by calling one of the Enrollment Centers, reporting the damage, and applying for a new SENTRI tag.

-Once you have been approved for participation in the SENTRI program, you’ll receive an RFID card for use at any/all designated SENTRI air, land, and marine ports of entry.
-Your SENTRI membership card is considered to be a valid travel document, and it can be utilized in place of your passport under the Western Hemisphere Travel Initiative (WHTI).
+Once approved for participation in the SENTRI program, you’ll receive an RFID card for use at all designated SENTRI air, land, and marine ports of entry.
+Your SENTRI membership card is considered a valid travel document and can be utilized in place of your passport under the Western Hemisphere Travel Initiative (WHTI).

-Remember that SENTRI conforms with the Global Entry program for expedited immigration and customs clearance, as well as TSA PreCheck for faster airport security checks.
+Remember that SENTRI conforms with the Global Entry program for expedited immigration and customs clearance and TSA PreCheck for faster airport security checks.

 Once you receive your card, you must activate it.
 Begin by logging into your TTP account, and then click on the “Activate Membership Card” button in the Program Membership section to activate your card once you receive it.

-In addition, you should keep SENTRI updated regarding any new passport details by calling one of the Enrollment Centers if anything changes.
 If you lose your SENTRI card, you can get a new one for a small fee simply by calling one of the Enrollment Centers to report the loss.
-Do not apply for a new card via the SENTRI application, as it will cancel your program membership.
+Do not apply for a new card via the SENTRI application; it will cancel your program membership.

-SENTRI members are screened faster than non-SENTRI members both at airports and borders (under a combination of SENTRI and Global Entry use, since the membership comes with both).
-In fact, one recent study showed that your SENTRI pass could easily pay for itself in 2 round-trips based on the amount of time saved overall.
+SENTRI members are screened faster than non-SENTRI members at airports and borders (under a combination of SENTRI and Global Entry use since the membership comes with both).

 The SENTRI nonrefundable enrollment and application fee is $122.25, and your SENTRI status will be valid for 5 years.

 Most major premium credit cards do not cover SENTRI enrollment, but they do cover Global Entry or TSA PreCheck.
-You will need to decide whether enrolling in Global Entry using your credit card reimbursement is better, or if you should pay the separate SENTRI cost.
+You must decide whether enrolling in Global Entry using your credit card reimbursement is better than paying the separate SENTRI cost.